Disagreement on targets preceded Zurich CFO's suicide

-ZURICH (Reuters) - On August 14, Zurich Insurance chairman Josef Ackermann received financial chief Pierre Wauthier and head of investor relations James Quin at his office overlooking Lake Zurich to finalize the company’s second-quarter results, due for release the next day.
+ZURICH, Sept 5 (Reuters) - On August 14, Zurich Insurance chairman Josef Ackermann received financial chief Pierre Wauthier and head of investor relations James Quin at his office overlooking Lake Zurich to finalise the company’s second-quarter results, due for release the next day.

 Most of the legwork was done.
 Chief Executive Martin Senn, promoted to the top job in 2010, had already taped a video presentation for shareholders.
 Speaker notes and other material prepared to help investors understand the earnings had also been completed, according to sources in the company.